-This review is of the edited TV-14 version of the film.
-All thoughts below should be addressed as such as a review of the unedited version would be more negative.
+This review is of the TV-14 edited version of the film.
+All thoughts below should be addressed as a review of the unedited version would likely be more negative